sidprusty/sidprusty.github.io/content/authors/admin/_index.md

 ---
 I am a PhD candidate in Quantitative Marketing at [Fuqua School of Business](https://www.fuqua.duke.edu/), Duke University.

 My dissertation paper develops monetization algorithms in the context of retail media (advertising in online marketplaces).
 Using data from a retail marketplace, I show that the proposed algorithms improve revenues for the marketplace and advertisers.
-Another stream of my research theoretically investigates optimal firm response in the context of sustainable consumption.
+Another stream of my research theoretically investigates optimal firm response in the market for sustainable products.

 I employ methods from empirical IO, analytical models, operations, and statistics to address problems of interest.
-My research has been published at [Proceedings of Machine Learning Research](http://proceedings.mlr.press/v108/li20b.html).